Proto:Daikatana (Windows)/Milestone 2/Characters

-The pre-alpha design can be seen in the manual for the jewel case version of Daikatana.
+The 1997 design can be seen in the manual for the jewel case version of Daikatana.

 Sounds for Superfly can be found in data\sounds\superfly.
-He still sounds like a black stereotype, but the pre-alpha Superfly's accent is deeper than the final's.
+He still sounds like a black stereotype, but the prototype Superfly's accent is deeper than the final's.

-A .rar file with the proto and final Superfly player voices can be found at File:Daisuperfly.rar.
+A .rar file with the prototype and final Superfly player voices can be found at File:Daisuperfly.rar.

 |Prototype Voice||Final Voice|

 Mikiko can be spawned via a cheat, but she crashes the game as soon as you are done typing the code.